Jeiwan/uniswapv3-book/content/docs/milestone_5/protocol-fees.md

 }
 ```

-And we'll also need a global accumulator to track accrued fees:
+And a global accumulator is needed to track accrued fees:
 ```solidity
 // accumulated protocol fees in token0/token1 units struct ProtocolFees {